 |Click to enlarge.|

-Houdini was commuting daily between the Rolfe studios in Yonkers, where he was filming The Master Mystery, and Manhattan, where he was appearing in the Hippodrome revue show, Everything.
+Houdini was commuting daily between a studio in Yonkers, where he was filming The Master Mystery, and Manhattan, where he was appearing in the Hippodrome revue show, Everything.
 While it seems somewhat improbable that Houdini at age 44 would be mistaken for a juvenile, his dye job did shave years off his appearance, as you can see below.
 By the way, "slacker" back then meant a draft dodger.

 |BEFORE and AFTER.|